klemola/matiasklemola.com/content/articles/typescript-runtime-safety.md

 For those familiar with generics in TypeScript, the function return type makes sense.
 If it looks weird for others, don’t be alarmed!
 It’s just a specific kind of data inside a different kind of data.
 You can work with the `result` in the function’s promise chain if you want to, but I have chosen to move the logic out of the function.
 This way, `Todo`s can be fetched and validated, and you can do whatever you want with the results.

+!!! note "On fetch and Results"

     Regarding the `.catch` handler above, if `fetch` worked with `Result`s out of the box, it would be possible to chain it with our validation logic.
 You can build a wrapper that catches exceptions and returns a `Result`.
 That’s outside the scope of this article.
 Some languages have a Result-like type baked into their standard library, and it’s used by everything that can fail, making things much safer and convenient than in the TS/JS ecosystem by default.

 If you’ve made it this far, awesome!
 Now you have a new tool at your disposal that can greatly improve the quality of an app.
 You can play around with this version [in CodeSandbox][codesandbox-fetch-runtypes].
 If I can still have your attention, I have something to show.